PCB successfully added to your shopping cart

-High-frequency PCBs refer to a general PCB design element, rather than a type of PCB construction like the previous models.
-High-frequency PCBs are circuit boards that are designed to transmit signals over one gigahertz.
+High-frequency PCB refers to a general PCB design element, rather than a type of PCB construction like the previous models.
+High-frequency PCB is designed to transmit signals over one gigahertz.

 High-frequency PCB materials often include FR4-grade glass-reinforced epoxy laminate, polyphenylene oxide (PPO) resin and Teflon.
 Teflon is one of the most expensive options available because of its small and stable dielectric constant, small amounts of dielectric loss and overall low water absorption.